 Since wire communications often are conducted between people in different states, wire fraud is a federal crime prosecuted by attorneys from the U.S. Department of Justice.
 A wire fraud lawyer in Los Angeles can help defend you against this charge.

 What Is the Difference Between Wire Fraud and Mail Fraud?

 Mail fraud and wire fraud are both schemes designed to defraud money or property from another person or group of people.

 Mail fraud is any fraud crime where the United States Postal Service (USPS) or a private or commercial carrier was used to discuss or carry out any part of the fraud scheme.
 Wire fraud can be charged anytime a message is sent through an interstate transmission.
 This communication can include email, fax, phone call, or text message.

 Beyond the differences in means of communication, the other primary way these crimes vary is when they become federal crimes.
 When it comes to mail fraud, the transmission doesn’t have to be sent any further than to your next-door neighbor.
 However, to be charged with a federal wire fraud violation, the communication must cross state lines.

 What If I Didn’t Actually Defraud Anyone or Take Any Money?

 The intent to defraud is what matters.
 Even if you never actually took any money from anyone, or no one believed the fraud, you can still be convicted.
 This is one reason it is important to take a wire fraud charge seriously and get good legal advice as soon as possible.

-The crime of “wire fraud” dates to the time when communications happened by telegraph, radio and telephone.
-But it now includes many forms of electronic communications as well as communications that travel over physical wires.
-Wire fraud can include communications through:
+The crime of “wire fraud” dates to a time when communications mainly happened by telegraph, radio, and television.
+However, it now includes many forms of electronic communications, in addition to communications that travel over physical wires.
+Wire fraud can involve communications through: